-This week’s, another bluesy lick stolen from the mighty Rai Thistlethwayte.
+This weeks LOTW is another bluesy lick stolen from the mighty Rai Thistlethwayte.

 A few weeks ago I posted a lick of Rai taken from his Roland V presentation gig at the Sydney Conservatory.